 The MAE clause, paraphrased, with carve-outs

-In this part of the series, we’ll look at the MAE (material adverse effect) clause of the Post Properties (PPS) and Mid-America Apartment (MAA) merger agreement.
-We’ll continue to discuss how Mid-America could walk away from the deal.
+In this part of the series, we’ll look at the MAE (material adverse effect) clause of the WhiteWave (WWAV) merger agreement and see under which circumstance the buyer (Danone) can walk away from the deal.

-As a general rule, MAE clauses follow a uniform format.
-Pretty much anything that has a material adverse effect on a company will be considered an MAE, although there are exceptions to that rule.
+As a general rule, all MAE clauses follow a uniform format.
+Pretty much anything that has a material adverse effect on the company will be considered an MAE, although there are exceptions to that rule.

-Please note that the MAE clause is paraphrased below to limit the legalese.
+Please note that I have paraphrased the MAE clause below to limit the legalese.
 You should still read and understand the actual language in the merger agreement.
 The paraphrased carve-outs follow, with my comments in italics.

-Investors who are interested in trading in the REIT sector can look at the Vanguard REIT ETF (VNQ).
+Investors who are interested in trading the consumer discretionary sector should look at the Vanguard Consumer Discretionary ETF (VCR).